Internal Robustness of Growth Rate data: Abstract

 \section{Abstract}

 We perform an \emph{Internal Robustness} analysis (iR) to a compilation of the most recent $f\sigma_8(z)$ data, using the framework of Ref.~\cite{Amendola:2012wc}.
-The method analyzes combinations of subsets in the dataset in a Bayesian model comparison way, potentially finding outliers, subsets of data affected by systematics or new physics.
-In order to validate our analysis and assess its sensitivity we performed several cross-checks, for example by removing some of the data or by adding artificially contaminated points, while we also generated mock datasets in order to estimate confidence regions of the iR.
-Applying this methodology, we found no anomalous behavior in the $f\sigma_8(z)$ dataset, thus validating its internal robustness.
+The method analyzes combinations of subsets in the data set in a Bayesian model comparison way, potentially finding outliers, subsets of data affected by systematics or new physics.
+In order to validate our analysis and assess its sensitivity we performed several cross-checks, for example by removing some of the data or by adding artificially contaminated points, while we also generated mock data sets in order to estimate confidence regions of the iR.
+Applying this methodology, we found no anomalous behavior in the $f\sigma_8(z)$ data set, thus validating its internal robustness.

 \keywords{cosmology, dark energy, model comparison}